kelvinace1/vote/README.md

-# vote
-django
-a voting app build with django
+A simple voting app build with django